-Yeast intolerance is a condition where individuals experience difficulty digesting yeast, leading to gastrointestinal discomfort.
-This differs from a yeast allergy, which involves an immune system response and can cause more severe reactions.
-People with yeast intolerance typically experience digestive symptoms after consuming yeast or yeast-containing products....
+Yeast intolerance is a condition that indicates the body's decreased ability to digest yeast, often causing gastrointestinal discomfort.
+This is different from a yeast allergy, which triggers an immune response and can result in more severe symptoms.
+People with yeast intolerance usually experience digestive problems after eating yeast or foods that contain yeast.

 Yeast intolerance involves the digestive system’s inability to properly process yeast, resulting in discomfort and various symptoms.
 This is a non-immune response, unlike a yeast allergy, which is an immune reaction to proteins in yeast, potentially causing severe symptoms like hives, swelling, or anaphylaxis.
 Yeast intolerance generally leads to milder, primarily digestive-focused symptoms and does not involve the immune system.